Robaa2168/Freshmart-backend/README.md

 Step 2 : Running the project:

     ⦁	First npm install for install all packages latest version.
+    ⦁	npm start
     ⦁	npm run start:dev for run in development mode.
-    ⦁	npm run data:import for manually import all data into your database, this will run seed.js file and all sample data in utils file will imported to your database.
+    ⦁	npm run data:import for manually import all data into  database, this will run seed.js file and all sample data in utils file will imported to your database.